YaohanXu/GeoCloud-Presentation/week05/SLIDES.md

 We could also, download the CSV directly from OpenDataPhilly, but in this case that's not going to get us what we want because the coordinates of the data is in EPSG:2272.
 Also, I'm going to make a point or two using the GeoJSON.

-For the sake of a little bit of exploration, I'll download three formats: the CSV, the GeoJSON, and the GeoPackage.
-All three of these contain the same data, just encoded in different formats. -->
+For the sake of a little bit of exploration, I'll download two formats: the CSV, and the GeoJSON.
+Both of these contain the same data, just encoded in different formats. -->

 ---